 STEP 2: PREPARE THE ARTICHOKES

 This is a multi-step process, so let me walk you through it.
 First you’ll need to cut off an inch or so from the artichoke stem and then immediately dunk it in the lemon water.
-Next, slice off an inch or two from the top of the artichoke and dip it in the lemon water.
+Next, slice off an inch or two from the top of the artichoke and dip it in the lemon water as well.
+You’re not boiling the water–dipping both ends of the artichoke into the water will prevent it from browning.
 Now, use kitchen scissors to trim the tips of each artichoke leaf, and dip it in the lemon water.
 Last, slice the entire artichoke in half vertically and place it in the lemon water.
 Phew!
-That’s a lot of lemon water dipping, but it’s an easy extra
+That’s a lot of lemon water dipping, but it’s an easy extra step.

 Using a small knife or grapefruit spoon, scoop out the “choke”, that is, the hairy part of the artichoke.
 Right underneath the choke is the artichoke heart, also known as the BEST part of the artichoke, so be sure to leave that right where it is.

 STEP 3: FLAVOR AND BAKE THE ARTICHOKES

 Next, drizzle a large baking pan with olive oil and place the artichokes inside; add salt, pepper, garlic, lemon, thyme, and a bit more olive oil to the artichoke before loosely wrapping each half with foil, turning the artichokes cut side down.
 Place baking pan in the oven and roast the artichokes for approximately 45 minutes.

 Once the artichokes are done, carefully take the pan out of the oven and wait a few minutes before removing the foil.
 After you remove the foil, you can discard the garlic cloves, drizzle with more olive oil and sprinkle with some parmesan cheese.